jeonghodot/Webmonkey/README.md

-Ubuntu

-There are some problems.
+There are some problems as follows, if the webmonkey is installed in linux operating system.

 ```javascript
 (node:78367) UnhandledPromiseRejectionWarning: Error: ENOENT: no such file or directory, open '/usr/local/lib/node_modules/webmonkey/node_modules/figlet/fonts/univers.flf'